Safeguarding Policy-Full School

 1. Policy Statement

 This policy has been authorised by the Board of Trustees as well as the Cranleigh Abu Dhabi Senior Leadership Team.
-It is published on the school’s VLE page and is available to parents on request.
-For those support staff for whom English is a second language or who require support to access the written policy, the school will provide additional training to ensure all staff at Cranleigh Abu Dhabi are familiar with the Safeguarding Policy and procedures within this policy.
+It is published on the school’s VLE page and is available to parents.
+For those support staff for whom English is a second language or who require support to access the policy, the school will provide additional training to ensure all staff at Cranleigh Abu Dhabi are familiar with the Safeguarding Policy and procedures within this policy.